kennethmikolaichik/Regis/README.md

 Hit enter.
 This will engage the PiGPIO daemon to run in the background.
 This will allow the motor controller to run.

 3).
-Move to the directory containing the motor control files, if you copied the entire directory, it will be in Code Bits > Awaken:
+Move to the directory containing the motor control files, if you copied the entire directory, it will be in Regis > Awaken:

     cd Awaken/Old_Programs